ts-safeql/safeql/docs/compatibility/sequelize.md

           {
             // ...

+            "targets": {
-            // The name of the variable that holds the connection:
+                // The name of the wrapper that should be checked:
-            "name": "sequelize",
-            // An array of operators that wraps the raw query:
-            "operators": ["query"]
+                "wrapper": "sequelize.query",
+              }
+            }
           }
         ]
       }